jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-1-installation.md

     1. This is inspired by several real-world scenarios I encountered in the past few years
     2. This tutorial is an **advanced** one.
-    3. I tried my best to write it in a way that **should** allow a beginner to not be lost and reproduce every step without struggling too much
+    3. I tried my best to write it in a way that **should** allow a beginner not to be lost and reproduce every step without struggling too much
     4. This is not only once of those **How to?** article you may be used to read, it's also a **Why?** article.
 It means that I tried to justify why some decisions have been taken for you to understand that tools and choices are not default ones.
 They have been thought to fit the project's requirements.

     As a consequence, despite my efforts to make it as short and digest as possible, it is quite long and detailed.
 But so are all real-case IT scenarios we encounter in our jobs.

-    If you're a beginner, you should find here some valuable informations and resources that are not that easy to find and compile by yourself.
+    If you're a beginner, you should find here some valuable information and resources that are not that easy to find and compile by yourself.
 But it comes at a cost: you'll have to invest some time and efforts to understand everything.
 If something is unclear or if you have a question... just leave a comment :)

 This is the first part of a series: